VectorInstitute/aspis/README.md

-Aspis uses a systematization methodology to break down abstract AI risks into concrete, evaluable concepts, enabling systematic risk assessment of AI systems. is based on the methodology described in the paper ["Evaluating Generative AI Systems is a Social Science Measurement Challenge"](https://arxiv.org/abs/2411.10939).
+Aspis uses a systematization methodology to break down abstract AI risks into concrete, evaluable concepts, enabling systematic risk assessment of AI systems.
+It is based on the methodology described in the paper ["Evaluating Generative AI Systems is a Social Science Measurement Challenge"](https://arxiv.org/abs/2411.10939).